DiamondDagger590/Prisma/README.md

 This will only work with plugins that hook into Prisma.

-You will not be able to use color codes from vanilla usages such as b, a, 4, l, etc.
+You will not be able to assign custom color codes that are currently used by vanilla, such as b, a, 4, l, etc.

 ### Developer Implementation
 Adding support for Prisma is amazingly easy.
 All you need to do is place this method in a util